Lanyu0303/GeoGPT4V/README.md

 ## GeoGPT4V Dataset

-GeoGPT4V dataset will be available soon.
+The GeoGPT4V dataset will be available soon.

 You can find the data example in data/geogpt4v_data_example.jsonl.

 ## Model Zoo